-FY 2018/19 Operations Performance
+FY 2019/20 Operations Performance

 BTSC, as the sole operator of BTS network, continues to maintain high standards of safety and services throughout its operation.
 The key indicators for operations performance include service reliability, train reliability and ticket reliability.
-Service reliability measures the punctuality of passenger journeys, with the target of at least 99.5% of passenger trips will not be subject to delay of 5 minutes or more.
-The results achieved for FY 2018/19 were an average of 99.7%, compared to 99.9% in FY 2017/18.
-The decline in Service Reliability was mainly as a result of train services disruption in June 2018.
-The disruption was chiefly due to the external radio signal interference, which led to the train failures and extensive service delays.
-However, BTSC had resolved the particular issue by installing new radio equipment together with signal noise filters in order to avoid external interference.
-Additionally, BTSC announced the reimbursement for passengers affected by such delay as well as introduced the mitigation measure if delay lasts more than 30 minutes.
-For train reliability, it measures the distance travelled before a fault occurs.
-The target is set for not less than 35,000 car-kilometres per fault and BTSC recorded 83,400 car-kilometres per fault in FY 2018/19, exceeding the target, although reliability did fall from FY 2017/18.
+Service reliability measures the punctuality of passenger journeys, with the target that at least 99.5% of passenger trips will not be subject to delay of 5 minutes or more.
+The results achieved for FY 2019/20 was an average of 99.8%, compared to 99.7% in FY 2018/19.
+For train reliability, measured by the distance travelled before a fault occurs, the target is set at not less than 35,000 car-kilometres per fault.
+BTSC recorded 94,268 car-kilometres per fault in FY 2019/20, exceeding the target.
 Ticket reliability refers to the number of transactions before a fault occurs, which includes equipment failure as well as mishandling of tickets by passengers.
-The target is set at not less than 15,000 transactions before a failure, and ticket reliability in FY 2018/19 was recorded at 67,400 transactions per fault-a higher level than last year and considerably above target (figure 1).
+The target is set at not less than 15,000 transactions before a failure, and ticket reliability in FY 2019/20 was recorded at 172,319 transactions per fault, increasing from 67,400 transactions per fault in FY 2018/19, exceeding the target (figure 1).